k-takano0423/BiClass-Definition-Generator/README.md

 ## License

-This code is licensed under the ...
+This code is licensed under the [Apache 2.0 LICENSE](LICENSE-2.0.txt)